rusiaaman/wcgw/README.md

   - File edit has spacing tolerant matching, with warning on issues like indentation mismatch.
 If there's no match, the closest match is returned to the AI to fix its mistakes.
   - Using Aider-like search and replace, which has better performance than tool call based search and replace.
 - ⚡ **Shell optimizations**:
-  - Only one command is allowed to be run at a time, simplifying management and avoiding rogue processes.
-There's only single shell instance at any point of time.
   - Current working directory is always returned after any shell command to prevent AI from getting lost.
   - Command polling exits after a quick timeout to avoid slow feedback.
 However, status checking has wait tolerance based on fresh output streaming from a command.
 Both of these approach combined provides a good shell interaction experience.
+  - Supports multiple concurrent background commands alongside the main interactive shell.
 - ⚡ **Saving repo context in a single file**: Task checkpointing using "ContextSave" tool saves detailed context in a single file.
 Tasks can later be resumed in a new chat asking "Resume `task id`".
 The saved file can be used to do other kinds of knowledge transfer, such as taking help from another AI.
 - ⚡ **Easily switch between various modes**:
   - Ask it to run in 'architect' mode for planning.
 Inspired by adier's architect mode, work with Claude to come up with a plan first.
 Leads to better accuracy and prevents premature file editing.
   - Ask it to run in 'code-writer' mode for code editing and project building.
 You can provide specific paths with wild card support to prevent other files getting edited.
   - By default it runs in 'wcgw' mode that has no restrictions and full authorisation.
   - More details in [Modes section](#modes)
-- ⚡ **Runs in multiplex terminal** Run `screen -x` to attach to the terminal that the AI runs commands on.
+- ⚡ **Runs in multiplex terminal** Use [vscode extension](https://marketplace.visualstudio.com/items?itemName=AmanRusia.wcgw) or run `screen -x` to attach to the terminal that the AI runs commands on.
 See history or interrupt process or interact with the same terminal that AI uses.
 - ⚡ **Automatically load CLAUDE.md/AGENTS.md** Loads "CLAUDE.md" or "AGENTS.md" file in project root and sends as instructions during initialisation.
 Instructions in a global "~/.wcgw/CLAUDE.md" or "~/.wcgw/AGENTS.md" file are loaded and added along with project specific CLAUDE.md.
 The file name is case sensitive.
 CLAUDE.md is attached if it's present otherwise AGENTS.md is attached.

 ## Top use cases examples